-I’m excited to be partnering with Home Decorators Collection today to show you our spooky front porch decorated with items from their Martha Stewart Living line of Halloween decor!
+I’m excited to show you our spooky front porch decorated with items from the Martha Stewart Living line of Halloween decor!

 5 Steps to a Spooky Halloween Front Porch

 This life-sized skeleton is the star of our front porch.
 He is super light-weight, easily adjustable, and even hangable.
 I decided to have him lounging on our bench to great visitors.
 Whether it is a skeleton or something else, a large focal piece near the door sets the stage!

 These big black crows are my favorite part of our porch.
 They are so lifelike, I’m sure they’re making the neighbors do a double take!
 An element of surprise like these birds or a motion sensor that moves or makes noise as you come up instantly makes your porch spooky!

 3. Pumpkins, pumpkins, pumpkins

 Can you ever have too many?
 I think not!
 While not spooky on their own, they are a great way to add festive color to a Halloween porch.
 Pumpkins can be expensive so shop around for the best deals.
 I found a variety of small striped pumpkins at our local grocery store.

 If you have planters on your porch, adding some pumpkins can help brighten them after the summer blooms have faded.
 I scattered small decorative pumpkins around the top and larger ones at the base.

 Your pumpkins don’t have to be real either!
 I used a few brightly colored pumpkin floral picks from Hobby Lobby to add some fall color to my wall planters.
 Jack-o-lanterns would also be an awesome addition and I’m a big fan of the carved faux pumpkins with an LED candle inside – no rotting in the Texas heat!

 4. Bring some indoors outside